How to Prepare for My Child's Surgery

-- A guardian or visitor of a patient who is at high risk for infection.*
+- A patient, guardian or visitor who is at high risk for infections.*

-- Our clinical team members and employees during direct patient care in our hospitals and clinics.
+- Our clinical team members and employees during direct patient care.

 - Please ensure that a well caregiver is bringing the child in for services.
 If not possible, please notify the clinical team before your arrival for options.

 - Family members, visitors of patients and caregivers with potentially contagious illnesses should not visit Children’s facilities.
 If there is an issue, please notify the clinical team immediately.